bochap-learning/bazel-temporal-fastapi/README.md

 #### Technology choices and implementation Details

 - **FastAPI**: application adheres to RESTful principles, employing standard GET and POST requests for intuitive resource access.
 This familiar design, well-suited to FastAPI's framework,  ensures easy comprehension for consumers and facilitates future enhancements.
 FastAPI's built-in features further enhance the developer experience by auto-generating Swagger documentation and providing an interactive playground for API exploration.
 - **Docker**: This project successfully containerized Postgres using Docker Compose and Dockerfiles, enabling `curl` within the Postgres container for easier deployment and standalone execution of supporting services.
-However, containerization of the core FastAPI application and Temporal worker failed due to challenges with Bazel rules.
+However, containerization of the core FastAPI application and Temporal worker is restricted to only Linux hosts due to challenges with Bazel rules.
 Addressing this containerization gap is a high priority for future development.
 - **SQLModel**: streamlined database interactions by minimizing boilerplate code for Postgres access.
 Its built-in ORM capabilities automatically address security concerns such as SQL injection vulnerabilities.
 Additionally, SQLModel offers seamless integration with FastAPI, allowing models to be returned directly as API responses with effortless field filtering.
 - **Jupyter Notebook and Pandas**: instrumental in the initial exploration and analysis of the HAPI FHIR API data.
 This facilitated a modular approach to implementation, allowing the code to be broken down into smaller, testable units with comprehensive unit tests for efficient implementation.
 - **Minio**: efficient blob storage facilitates batch processing of data by storing processed records in CSVs.
 This approach significantly reduces the server load and latency associated with individual API calls, particularly for observation data which requires fetching information per patient.
 Considering the wide range of population sizes per zip code (from 0 to over 100,000, with an average of 9,000.
 Refer to the footnote [^1]), retrieving observation data individually could severely impact performance.
 By leveraging Minio and batch processing, we optimize data ingestion and minimize the overhead of numerous API calls.
 This is further enhanced by using efficient database loading techniques like `COPY` and `MERGE`.